 How can IntelliGO help?

 IntelliGO can help with specific requirements of the regulation in different ways, through our MDR and vCISO services.
 At a high level, the MDR service helps as a critical component of your cybersecurity program (as required by the regulation generally, and specific requirements mentioned above).
-Really, the main impact for businesses under privacy regulations like this (and GDPR, PIPEDA) is mandatory breach reporting; you must disclose when your organization is breached, and what the impact to your clients/partners/”residents of New York” is.
+Really, the main impact for businesses under privacy regulations like this (and CCPA, GDPR, PIPEDA) is mandatory breach reporting; you must disclose when your organization is breached, and what the impact to your clients/partners/”residents of New York” is.
 IntelliGO MDR can help by identifying threats and vulnerabilities BEFORE they become breaches.
 We can also help in the event of a breach, mitigating the damage, and providing forensic information to assist you with the disclosure should you require one.

 The second way is through our vCISO service (we talk about it more here).
 Not only does this help your business meet a specific requirement of the regulation (500.04) that stipulates your organization must have a CISO, but you can engage our vCISOs to help address many of the other requirements: writing your cybersecurity policy; writing your incident response plan; reporting on your cybersecurity posture.